Inside Texas: Rangers open new park in 1-0 win over Rockies

 Many, but not all players, from both teams knelt before the anthem when holding a long black ribbon in a show of unity that was part of season-opening games across baseball.

-Lynn, 16-11 with 246 strikeouts last year in his first season in Texas walked four while becoming only the fourth Rangers pitcher with nine strikeouts on opening day, and only third with six scoreless innings in an opener.
+Lynn, 16-11 with 246 strikeouts last year in his first season in Texas, walked four.
+He is only the fourth Rangers pitcher with nine strikeouts on opening day, and only third with six scoreless innings in an opener.

+“His command was a little erratic early. … You could see just the grit and determination this kid has, he ended up going six,” Woodward said.
+“Not surprising, Lance showed us that last year all year.”

-Jesse Chavez and Jonathan Hernandez both pitched a scoreless innings.
-Jose Leclerc struck out two in the ninth for the save in the Rangers’ first 1-0 win in a home opener since 1980.
+Jesse Chavez and Jonathan Hernandez both pitched a scoreless inning.
+Jose Leclerc struck out two in the ninth, for the save in the Rangers’ first 1-0 win in a home opener since 1980.

 People could be seen outside through the ground-to-ceiling windows in left field — the same windows that offer a view of the old ballpark across the street.
 Many fans watched the TV broadcast of the game on huge video boards inside the adjacent entertainment complex, but those outside had no clear view to the new field that is below street level.